 The Evil Genius of Adobe’s Creative Cloud

-After the Adobe Creative Cloud launch in Durban, I was initially left awestruck at how easy, effortless and affordable the platform was.
-I’ve always been a big fan of Adobe software, having bought my first copy of the Creative Suite many years ago during my first foray into the digital design world.
-And it seemed that yet gain, Adobe had done a great job in seducing me into the world of the cool creative cloud.
+After the Adobe Creative Cloud launch in Durban, I was left awestruck at how easy, effortless and affordable the platform was.
+I’ve always been a big fan of Adobe software, having bought my first copy during my first foray into digital design.
+And it seemed that yet again, Adobe had done a great job of seducing me into the world of the creative cloud.

 Adobe disguise higher prices by offering you seemingly low monthly fees

 Once upon a time, in 2011, I decided that as a copywriter, it would be a good idea to learn the art of digital design.
 In hindsight, this turned out, to not only be a good idea, but a great one.
 As I’ve been busy playing more with pixels than words ever since.
 It was then that I bought my first copy of Adobe Design Premium CS 5 for R16 000, which back then was the price of a small car.
 A very small car.
 Ok maybe half of a small car.
 And few could forget what at the time was an uber cool red box with CS 5 written on it, and when opened, you discovered an even cooler branded C.D.
 (For those of us who still remember what a C.D. is).
 And on that C.D. lay all 7 indispensable design apps – Illustrator, Indesign, Acrobat, Photoshop, Dreamweaver, Flash and Fireworks.